-Federal Sanctions Governing Other Illegal Drugs Under Federal Law
+Federal Sanctions Governing Other Illegal Drugs Under Federal Law schedule of the drug and the amount involved.

-The federal system is governed by Title 21 United States Code, Controlled Substances Act.
-The federal system establishes sanctions for possession and distribution of controlled substances, based on the schedule of the drug and the amount involved.
 In addition, the statutory sanctions for possession and distribution are subject to the "Sentencing Guidelines for 40 U.S. Courts."
 Imposition of the guidelines may lead to higher offense levels and, thus, stricter penalties than otherwise indicated.
 Courts must make adjustments in the offense level for victim-related considerations, defendant's role in the offense, multiple counts, obstruction and acceptance of responsibility.
 Finally, the guidelines establish sentences for each offense based on the defendant's criminal history.
 Further, if serious injury or death results from the crime, minimums of up to ten years (serious injury) and twenty years (death), plus fines of up to \$4,000,000 may be added.
 These penalties may be doubled for defendants with past felony drug convictions.
 Penal sanctions in the federal system are "real time," with reductions in sentences only for good behavior.